Source Tracking

 What gets tracked

-• The tracking method that detected it (pixel, beacon, or Vercel drain)
+- The tracking method that detected it (pixel, beacon, or server-side tracking)

-See Crawler analytics to learn how to read and use this data.
+See Crawler analytics to learn how to read crawler evidence inside the AI traffic explorer.

 Related